AnisurRahman06046/Curtin_assignment/Project_Report.md

 6. ✅ Fully functional simulation engine executing accurate timestep progression.
 7. ✅ Real-time statistics visualized in subplot format, meeting postgraduate requirements.

-**Code Quality:**
-The code follows PEP-8 standards, avoids discouraged practices such as while True, break, continue, and global variables, and includes thorough documentation through docstrings.
-Its modular structure makes testing straightforward and future enhancements easier to implement.

-**Performance:**
-The simulation runs efficiently, completing 400–600 timesteps in roughly 30–45 seconds on standard hardware.
-Analysis shows consistent results across scenarios, with expected variations arising from stochastic elements.

-**Reflection:**
-This project reinforced foundational programming concepts like inheritance, polymorphism, encapsulation, and algorithmic thinking.
-Debugging initial issues with patron movement (where no rides were being taken) emphasized the importance of systematic testing and careful parameter adjustments.

-Overall, the simulation provides a realistic computational model of a theme park, showcasing how programming fundamentals can be applied to simulate and analyze complex real-world systems.
+Overall, the simulation shows a realistic computational model of a theme park, showcasing how programming fundamentals can be applied to simulate and analyze complex real-world systems.

 ---